What would happen if customers charged for the time they wait listening to on hold messages?

 Let’s face it, putting callers on hold is inevitable.
 A recent survey showed that 57 percent of callers are put on hold.
-So if you cannot eliminate making callers wait, the question becomes how can you add value to their wait time.The answer is a strategic on-hold message.
+So if you cannot eliminate making callers wait, the question becomes how can you add value to their wait time.The answer is offering strategic on-hold messages.

 On-hold marketing is extremely effective at adding value to both your caller’s wait time and your bottom line.
-But you cannot put just anything in your on-hold message and expect it to be effective.
-Here are some things you can do to add value with your on-hold message:
+But you cannot put just anything in your on hold messages and expect it to be effective.
+Here are some things you can do to add value with your on-hold messages:

 Don’t just sell: Callers are a captive audience, as long as they stay on hold.
 It can be very tempting to fire a barrage of advertising messages at them.
 But too much can cause callers to tune out.
 We’re talking about adding value, so include value statements that educate and inform you callers.